She Loves Biscotti

 • Place a large, dry skillet over medium heat.
 Once the pan is nice and hot, add the small number of nuts required.
 Swirl the pan continuously so that they toast evenly.

-• Toast for about 5-7 minutes, or until fragrant, skins have browned and begin to split and crack.
+• Toast for about 5-7 minutes, or until fragrant, the skins have browned and begin to split and crack.

 How to remove the skins